cheuktingli/psitip/README.rst

 - `Automated inner and outer bounds`_ for multiuser settings in network information theory.
 PSITIP is capable of proving 57.1% (32 out of 56) of the theorems in Chapters 1-14 of Network Information Theory by El Gamal and Kim.
 (See the `Jupyter Notebook examples <https://nbviewer.jupyter.org/github/cheuktingli/psitip/tree/master/examples/>`_ ).

+- Proving and discovering entropy inequalities in `additive combinatorics`_, e.g. the entropy forms of Ruzsa triangle inequality and sum-difference inequality [Ruzsa 1996], [Tao 2010].
+(See the `Jupyter Notebook examples <https://nbviewer.jupyter.org/github/cheuktingli/psitip/tree/master/examples/demo_additive.ipynb>`_ ).

-- Proving first-order logic statements on random variables (involving arbitrary combinations of information inequalities, existence, uniqueness, and, or, not, implication, etc).
+- Proving first-order logic statements on random variables (involving arbitrary combinations of information inequalities, existence, for all, and, or, not, implication, etc).

 - `Numerical optimization`_ over distributions, and evaluation of rate regions involving auxiliary random variables (e.g. `Example 1: Degraded broadcast channel`_).